TH3xACE/OFFPORT_KILLER/README.rst

 The tool is useful when nmap or any scanning tool is not available and in the situation during which you did a manual port scanning and then want to identify the services running behind the identified ports.

-If you like the tool and for my personal motivation so as to develop other tools please a +1 star *

 The tool can be used by pentesters, system admins, CTF players, students, System Auditors and trolls :).